What should I bring with me?

 Can younger siblings stay and watch?

-Why aren’t we doing Scratch?
+Why didn’t we do Scratch / are we doing Scratch?

-Looking deeper, Scratch is based on blocks.
+Looking ahead: Scratch is based on blocks.
 There is a limit to how much you can do with blocks.
 At some point, certainly before GCSE level, children will hit that limit.
 To progress further requires switching to a proper text based language.
 The one most commonly used for education is Python, so this is what we are focusing on.
 Having learnt Python there is no limit - the same language will be used for GCSE, through A-level, up to degree level and then on to a career in software development.

 If we do a course where the learning objective is to learn how to make games then we may indeed use Unity.
 Or we could even use a tool that requires no programming whatsoever!
 However, with the Python course our objective is to teach Python programming, and games are just a fun way of maintaining interest while we do it.
 And I love games.